AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

     * `-c` - count only characters

 ### Process Monitoring
 * `ps` - Stands for "process status", it displays information on different linux processes the system is currently running.
     * `ps aux` will show all the current processes in a BSD format, which will give the user more information.
 This is useful for grepping against.
     * `-u` - filter by user
     * `-C` - search for a process by name if you dont know the PID.
+* `lsof` - This is the list open files command, and requires installation through a package manager (such as apt).
+This is useful for when you can't unmount a drive because it's in use.
+    * `-i` - See processes that use a specific port
+    * `-u` - filter by username

+#### `top` and alternatives
+`top` and `htop` are system monitors, showing you all active processes as well as a summary/dashboard at the top displaying information about your system.

+The dashboard shows the following information (in order of rows).
+Note that this appears to vary based on system - macos appears to have slightly different output
+    * Uptime, active users, process active, sleeping, threads in use
+    * Load average across the last 1, 5, 15 minutes, as well as CPU usage
+    * memory in usage
+    * Swap memory

+In top, you can use a number of keyboard commands to customise your experience.
+    * press `z` to enable colours
+    ~ press `i` to only see active tasks
+    * press `e` and `E` to cycle through the numeric units.

+`htop` instead shows similar statistics using a bar chart above the processes list isntead of a bunch of text, making it easier to process visually.
+You can also use `/` to search for a process in htop.

 ### Network